What Is Local Acquiring? How It Cuts International Payment Costs

 Authorisation rates

-Cross-border acquiring: Typically 70–85%.
-Foreign acquirer BINs trigger additional issuer fraud rules, soft declines, and higher 3DS challenge rates.
+• Cross-border acquiring: Foreign acquirer BINs can trigger additional issuer fraud rules, soft declines and higher 3DS challenge rates.
+How much that costs you varies by market and card mix, so measure it on your own traffic rather than relying on a published range.

 Settlement

-Local acquiring: Settlement in local currency, typically T+1 or T+2.
-No forced FX conversion at the scheme level.
+• Local acquiring: settlement in local currency, typically faster, with no forced FX conversion at the scheme level.

 How Local Acquiring Works